Comic-Con-Museum/fan-forge-backend/API_DOCS.md

 --||FormBoundary||--
 ```

-The following image types are supported:
+The following image types are explicitly supported:

 * PNG (`image/png`)
 * JPG/JPEG (`image/jpeg`)
 * GIF (`image/gif`)
+* BMP (`image/bmp`)

+More may or may not be supported, but the above are known to work.

 Each image is validated on submit -- for example, if the image is marked as
 `image/png` but it's not a valid PNG file, the request is rejected with a
 `400 Bad Request`.
+Each individual image can be a maximum of 64kb by default,
+with a maximum overall request size of 128kb.

 ### Response